 Why it’s awesome: Kuta is one of Bali’s premier tourist destinations and it offers a wealth of experiences and activities for people of all ages and for different interests.
-There are loads of great hostels in Kuta and generally, plentiful accommodations to suit different budgets and you’ll find an array of eateries serving local and international cuisine.
+There are loads of great backpacker hostels in Kuta and generally, plenty of accommodation to suit different travel budgets, and you’ll find an array of eateries serving local and international cuisine.
 The area is famed for its energetic nightlife, and the beaches are known for their terrific surfing opportunities.
 There are many surf shops where you can get kitted out for a day on the waves, and instructors are available for beginners and for people wanting to improve their skills.
 The beaches are also great for swimming and sunbathing.

 What to do there: Bask in the sun on Kuta Beach and enjoy a refreshing dip in the ocean.
 Try to harness the power of the sea and ride the waves with a spot of cool surfing.
 Want to practice before hitting the open water?
 Check out Armada Flow House.
 Pick up surf goods and memorabilia in the many surf shops.
 You can also hunt for souvenirs at the same time.
 Take tons of awesome photos in the quirky Upside Down World Bali and Dream Museum Zone, inject a little culture into your trip at Museum Kain, visit the Chinese Buddhist temple of Vihara Dharmayana, and watch a spell-binding traditional dance show.
 Enjoy tasty food from all over the world and spend fun-filled nights partying hard in Kuta’s legendary bars and clubs.